Dave Dudley

-Dave Dudley (born David Darwin Pedruska; May 3, 1928 – December 22, 2003) was an American country music singer best known for his truck-driving country anthems of the 1960s and 1970s and his semi-slurred bass.
-His signature song was "Six Days on the Road", and he is also remembered for "Vietnam Blues", "Truck Drivin' Son-of-a-Gun", and "Me and ol' C.B.".
-Other recordings included Dudley's duet with Tom T. Hall, "Day Drinking", and his own Top 10 hit, "Fireball Rolled A Seven", supposedly based on the career and death of Edward Glenn "Fireball" Roberts.
+Dave Dudley (May 3, 1928 – December 22, 2003) was an American country music singer best known for his truck-driving country anthems of the 1960s and 1970s and his somewhat-slurred bass.
+His signature song was "Six Days on the Road", and he is also remembered for "Vietnam Blues", "Truck Drivin' Son-of-a-Gun", and "Me and Ol' C.B.".
+His other recordings include a duet with Tom T. Hall, "Day Drinking", and his own top-10 hit, "Fireball Rolled a Seven", supposedly based on the career and death of Edward Glenn "Fireball" Roberts.

 Biography

 Early life and rise to fame

 Born in Spencer, Wisconsin, United States, Dudley's grandparents came from Königsberg in East Prussia, Germany.
-At the age of 11, he was given a guitar by his grandfather and learned to play the chords.

-He had a short career as a semi-professional baseball player.
-After he suffered an arm injury, he was no longer able to play baseball.
-He then decided to pursue a career in country music.
-He was one of the earliest artists to record for the National Recording Corporation, with "Where's There's A Will" (1959).

-Dudley was injured once again in 1960, this time in a car accident, setting back his career in music.
-He first appeared on the Country charts in 1961 with "Maybe I Do", released by Vee Records.
-He later moved to Golden Wing Records.
+His father, then a local tavern owner, gave Dudley his first guitar at the age of 11.

+While he fell in love with music, baseball was his first love and in highschool he was a standout pitcher.
+In 1942, the New York Yankees obtained his option.
+At the time, he was serving in the U.S. Navy in the South Pacific, having convinced his mother to sign his enlistment papers when he was 17.
+She also signed the baseball option on his behalf.
+After his military service, his contract was transferred to the Chicago White Sox organization, In April 1948, the White Sox assigned him to their Wisconsin Rapids affiliate for spring training in Hot Springs, Arkansas and was later transferred him to the Gainesville Owls of the Big State League in Texas.
+Soon after an arm injury ended his baseball career, he dropped by WTMT in Wausau, Wisconsin and began hosting his, "Texas Stranger Show.", playing Country Western music while also performing on air.

+In early 1951, Dudley began performing in taverns across northeastern Wisconsin, usually as part of a trio that worked under a variety of names and lineups.
+They were billed at different times as Dave Dudley and His Rodeo Riders and Dave Dudley and His Country Caravan before eventually settling on The Dave Dudley Trio.

+That May, the group began an 18-week residency at The Flame in Green Bay, Wisconsin, where they performed mostly country-western songs alongside a few numbers from the Hawaiian songbook each night.